jingyiliu/JointCode.Shuttle/README.md

 ### Limitations (Currently)
 1. Only supports 32-bit applications (x86 target platforms)
-2. Only supports Windows (currently only supports .net framework, does not support mono)
+2. Only supports Windows (only supports for .net framework, no mono support at this time)
 3. No support for AppDomain events
 4. Not thoroughly tested